dxos/dxos/docs/docs/specs/v0.2/aurora.md

 # UI System

-Here is how the UI system is organized into separate concerns:
+Here is how the UI system is organized into separate packages:

 ## UI Primitives
 > Lookless, pure components.